rafael-andrade-qa/motel-guide-technical-challenge/README.md

 ## Performance Testing Documentation

-The detailed documentation for the performance tests using k6 is available in: `k6/README.md`.
+The detailed documentation for the performance tests using k6 is available in: [Performance Tests with k6 documentation](k6/README.md).